GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 add both configurations in one commit is a known issue that still needs to be fixed).

+#### <a id="configureFallbackCodeOwners">Configure fallback code owners

+It is possible to configure a policy for [fallback code owners](config.html#pluginCodeOwnersFallbackCodeOwners) that controls who should own files for which no code owners have been defined, e.g. project owners, all users or no one (default).

+Configuring fallback code owners is optional.
+For the initial rollout of the code-owners plugin it is highly recommended to allow fallback code owners so that projects that do not have any code owner config files yet are not disrupted.

 ### <a id="configureAllowedEmailDomains">7.
 Configure allowed email domains

 By default, the emails in code owner config files that make users code owners